 How long is the program?

-The program consists of 61 credits of nursing courses, taken in an accelerated program over 14 months.
+The program is comprised of 61 credits of nursing courses, taken in an accelerated program over 14 months.
 It is a full time program with classes from Monday through Friday.
-It begins each September and commences the following year in October.
+There are 4 semesters in total, including a summer semester and an abbreviated final semester.
+It generally begins in late August (following Seton Hall academic calendar) and commences the following year in October.

 What degree is conferred?